How desperate am I for God?

-I have completed five 40-day fasts and I want to share with you what I have learned and what has helped me.
-Whether you hold a 1-day fast or an extended 40-day fast, I pray that the Lord's love and blessings will be poured out on you as you take this exciting step of faith.
+I have completed five 40-day fasts, and I want to share with you what I have learned and what has helped me.
+Whether you hold a one-day fast or an extended 40-day fast, I pray that the Lord’s love and blessings will be poured out on you as you take this exciting step of faith.

 Next: Why You Should Fast